mugroma3/PrintingModels/README.md

 # 3D Printing Models
-Models we use for 3D printing at MUG Roma Tre.
+Models and profiles we use for 3D printing at MUG Roma Tre.